Due to lack of trained staff and migration from Sakai to Canvas, our Electronics training is temporarily unavailable.

 You must complete the introductory BeAM 101 training before you can complete any of the BeAM tool trainings.
 Learn more here.

 All BeAM tool trainings contain an online module that must be completed before moving on to the practice project.
 Access the Electronics module on the BeAM Sakai site here.

 After you finish the online module, you must complete a practice project for that tool.
-Electronics requires a self-guided practice project, which means that you that you can work on the project independently at any point during BeAM’s open hours, no need to schedule a time.
+Electronics requires a staff-guided practice project, which means that you must attend one of the scheduled Electronics training sessions after completing the online module.

-See a list of approved BeAM Practice Projects for Electronics here.
+See a list of scheduled Electronics sessions on the calendar here.